arjuntippu/smart-contract-accelerator/azure/README.md

 Prerequisites
 =============
 Azure cloud account is mandatory to deploy this smart contract accelerator.
-Following the below link to create an azure account
+Refer the below link to create an azure account

 https://azure.microsoft.com/en-us/free/